 Steps to set up WSDesk with Helpdesk For Filling Service Orders add-on:

 After you’ve purchased the plugin, install and activate it to get started with the Quick setup.

 You can read an article to know how to setup WSDesk using the Quick Setup Wizard.

 An important setting related to Helpdesk for Filling Service Orders add-on is in the Request Field settings.
 You need to enable the Credit Deduction field by clicking on the activate icon.
 After you’ve enabled the field, save the settings.
 Sample settings are as shown in the screenshot below.

 2. Configuring Credit Deduction Field

-The credit deduction field needs to be populated with values for agents to assign complexity of the request.
+The credit deduction field needs to be populated with values for agents to assign the complexity of the request.

-To do this, go to WSDesk settings > Request Fields > click on edit icon of the Credit Deduction field.
+To do this, go to WSDesk settings > Request Fields > click on the edit icon of the Credit Deduction field.